-You may be eligible for the Graduate Statistician award if you meet one of the criteria listed below – or for full details, download the notes for guidance (PDF):
+Then you must meet meet all of the criteria within one of the routes below – for full details, download the notes for guidance (PDF):

 - You have graduated with an RSS accredited degree, meeting all conditions.
 See list of accredited degrees

-- You have qualified with a non-accredited degree, but you can evidence you meet the RSS GradStat criteria set out below:
+- You have qualified with a non-accredited degree, but you can evidence you meet the RSS GradStat criteria set out further down the page.